 “This project builds on the work of our research team to discover ways to partner with individuals with chronic diseases in order to reach their health goals, as well as creative ways to deliver health care through wireless technologies,” Young said.

-She added that researchers from other centers and organizations — including the UC Center for Information Technology Research for the Improvement of Society (CITRIS), the UC Davis Clinical Translational Science Center and the Initiative for Wireless Health and Wellness at UC Davis — contributed to foundational research for this study and will play important roles in completing this three-year project.
+She added that researchers from other centers and organizations — including the UC Center for Information Technology Research for the Improvement of Society (CITRIS) and the UC Davis Clinical Translational Science Center — also contributed to foundational research for this study and will play important roles in completing this three-year project.

 The investigation team is an interprofessional team of researchers including Jay Han, vice chair and associate professor for the School of Medicine for the Physical Medicine and Rehabilitation Department; Madan Dharmar, an assistant research professor for the Pediatric Telemedicine Program; Sheridan Miyamoto, a 2014 Doctor of Philosophy graduate of the School of Nursing as well as a research nurse and grant project manager for the nursing school; Yajarayma Tang-Feldman, a research specialist for both the medical and nursing schools; Thomas Balsbaugh, an associate professor and residency director for the School of Medicine Family and Community Medicine Department; and Bridget Levich, a clinical nurse specialist in diabetes and program director for the Chronic Disease Management Program.

 “Together, individuals with chronic health conditions and health-care providers, along with enabling technology, we can shift the health-care conversation to wellness and contribute to improved health,” Young said.

 The award was approved pending completion of a business and programmatic review by PCORI staff and issuance of a formal award contract to UC Davis.